-It takes little more than water, time and sunshine to transform plump, juicy grapes into sweet, chewy raisins.
-That doesn’t mean you would have found people downing them by the handful in ancient Rome, where the dried fruit was a precious commodity used to pay taxes, reward top athletes and “cure" old age.
+In ancient Rome, raisins were considered a precious commodity used to pay taxes, to reward top athletes and to "cure" old age.
 Although raisins are far more affordable and obtainable today, you'd still be wise to enjoy them as the Romans did — in moderation.

 Packed With Fiber